A Big Night Out with... London's Goths!

 Out in the smoking area, we met one of the few steampunks in the house.
 Ash here had fled cultural persecution in backwards Iran to embrace the modern world; Guinness and clothes from a time when it was also fashionable to get your porn from wooden boxes operated by string and keep children as slaves.

 I didn't see much interaction between the steampunks, the 80s Bauhaus types and the cybergoths.
 And whilst they aren't going to be throwing deckchairs at each other on Brighton beach any time soon, there were clear divisions between the tribes.

 The venue had been double-booked that night, and some hipster house affair was going on next door.
 The contrast between the two separated smoking pens was pretty striking.
 No beer cans were thrown, but the two sides eyed each other like animals from different continents meeting for the first time; Nine Inch Nails and Kassem Mosse 12-inch edits forming an unholy mashup in the no man's land between the two soundsystems.

 This guy's name was "Addz" and he told me that he was a member of one of the scene's biggest industrial bands, called Grendel.
-I felt a bit ashamed about my ignorance of his work.
-Like somebody's grandma going to the Source Awards and meeting "a very nice man called Waka Flocka something or other."
+I felt a bit ashamed of my ignorance of his work.
+Like somebody's nan going to the Source Awards and meeting "a very nice man called Waka Flocka something or other".